-Realized capitalization (realized cap) is a variation of market capitalization that values each UTXO based on the price when it was last moved, as opposed to its current value.
-As such, it represents the realized value of all the coins in the network, as opposed to their market value.
+Realized capitalization is a variation of market capitalization which values each UTXO based on the price when it was last moved.

 Realized cap reduces the impact of lost and long dormant coins, and weights coins according to their actual presence in the economy of a given chain.
 When a coin that was last moved at significantly cheaper prices is spent, it will re-value the coins to the current price, and thus increase realized cap by a corresponding amount.
 Similarly, if a coin is spent at a price lower than when it was last moved, it will re-value to a cheaper price and have a corresponding decrease on realized cap.